Bsal13/Offensive-Security-Proving-Grounds-Boxes/Hunit (Intermediate) Linux Box.md

 # Resolution summary
 - Found a directory mentioned in the source code of the webpage
-- Directory showed SSH user credentials
+- The directory displayed the SSH users credentials.
-- Found cronjob with backups.sh file running every 3 minutes
+- Discovered a cron job (backups.sh) that executes every three minutes
-- Found git-server directory in SSH session
+- In the SSH session, a git-server directory was located.
-- Git cloned the git server in tmp directory which made us able to review the backup.sh which was a placeholder file
+- We were able to examine the backup.sh script after git cloning the git server into the tmp directory.
-- Found a user named git and found the ssh private key id_rsa file is readable and executable by user git
+- Identified the user git and discovered that the ssh private key id_rsa file is readable and executable by the user git.
-- Logged in with user git and found ssh private key and found it to be a git-shell
+- After logging in as user git, I discovered an ssh private key and discovered it was a git-shell.
 - Git cloned the server onto kali machine
-- Modified the backup.sh file and input a reverse shell into the backup.sh file
+- Made modifications to the backup.sh file and added a reverse shell.sh file
-- Prior to pushing the changes to master brang setup a netcat listener
+- Setup a netcat listener prior pushing the changes to the master branch
-- Pushed the changes and as the cronjob/backup.sh file runs every 3 minutes I waited and recieved a reverse shell as root in 3 minutes
+- Pushed the changes.
+As the cronjob/backup.sh script would run every 3 minutes I waited and received a shell as root

 ## Improved skills
-- Finding hidden directory on web page source code
+- Finding hidden directories in the source code of web pages
-- Git cloning server to kali and modifying files and pushing changes
+- Cloning a Git server to Kali, edit files, and push updates
 - Git-shell commands
 - Modifying cron jobs